tillitis/tkey-ssh-agent/README.md

 This is a message signer, for root of trust and SSH authentication using ed25519.
 There are two host programs which can communicate with the app. `tkey-sign` just performs a complete test signing.
-`tkey-ssh-agent` is an ssh-agent that allow using the signer for SSH remote access.
+`tkey-ssh-agent` is an SSH agent that allow using the signer for SSH remote access.

 ### Using runsign.sh, tkey-runapp, and tkey-sign